-“To provide an interdisciplinary, networked platform to assess the impact of the information age on security, peace and communications.”
+“to provide an interdisciplinary, networked platform to assess the impact of the information age on security, peace and communications.”

-- employ a networked approach to create a public-private-academic community of interest;
+1. employ a networked approach to create a public-private-academic community of interest;

-- provide a forum for international, key-leader engagement;
+2. provide a forum for international, key-leader engagement;

 The Many Facets of Cyber

 This includes hard security, human security/development, digital ethics, cross-cultural communication, social media, linguistics and language, economics, peace and stabilization efforts, environmental factors as well as other aspects.
-Though we do not predominantly addressing highly technical approaches or legal theory related to cyber, we do partner with those who do in order to provide a balanced effort.
+Though we do not predominantly provide highly technical approaches to cyberspace issues, we do partner with those who do in order to provide a balanced effort.

 Creating a Network to Secure a Network…

 Finally, MCySec maximizes its geographical location near Silicon Valley to better reflect the pulse of the local perspective as well as international voices.
 By doing so, we aim to inform policy makers from a bottom-up approach that can complement existing efforts.
 We have partnered with the Highlands Group to pave the way to fully developing a Highlands Forum model for academia.

 MCySec is also actively involved in providing executive education on cyberspace issues.
-MCySec Director, Dr. Lochard co-developed and co-instructed a three-week, “Cyber Security and International Relations Executive Education” course with partners at the Cooperative Monitoring Center of Sandia National Laboratories.
+In summer 2014, MCySec Director, Dr. Lochard co-developed and co-instructed a three-week, “Cyberspace Policy and International Relations Executive Education” course with partners at the Cooperative Monitoring Center of Sandia National Laboratories (SNL).
 This initial foray into cyber executive education for SNL aims to use technology as a platform for cooperation among key countries.
 We also plan to host a “Language Applications of Cyberspace Workshop” with partners at Lingua Brava this academic year.

-In addition, Dr. Lochard continues to provide executive education, subject matter expertise and consulting to the NATO Center of Excellence Defense Against Terrorism (CoE-DAT) on how technology impacts counter-terrorism for the Alliance and countries in the Partnership for Peace, Mediterranean Dialogue and Istanbul Cooperation Initiative programs.
-She still teaches the course she created at NATO CoE-DAT on “Terrorists’ Use of Cyber,” “Deterring Terrorists’ Use of Cyber” as well as those on ‘Strategic Communications” and “Organizational Structures of Groups.”
+In addition, Dr. Lochard continues to provide executive education, subject matter expertise and consulting to the NATO Center of Excellence Defense Against Terrorism (CoE-DAT) on the role of technology for the Alliance.
+These efforts are open to participants from NATO countries as well as those in the Partnership for Peace, Mediterranean Dialogue and Istanbul Cooperation Initiative as well others .
+She still teaches the course she created at NATO CoE-DAT on “Terrorists’ Use of Cyberspace,” “Deterring Terrorists’ Use of Cyber” as well as those on ‘Strategic Communications” and “Organizational Structures of Groups.”

 Research on Cyberspace Issues

-Furthermore, MCySec Director Dr. Lochard is culminating a three-year project as chair of the “Understanding the Local Dynamics” panel of the NATO HUMINT Center of Excellence on behalf of NATO headquarters.
+Furthermore, MCySec Director Dr. Lochard is culminating a three-year project as chair of the “Understanding the Local Dynamics” panel of the NATO HUMINT Center of Excellence (HCOE) on behalf of NATO headquarters.
 This effort provides research to the Alliance on how to best create policy to address upcoming conflicts by incorporating various elements of technology with traditional analysis.

 Our speaker series is open to the public otherwise noted.
-Many of our sessions are recorded and subsequently published on the site.
-Finally, for our students, faculty, staff and partners we sponsor the Cyber Security Student Working Group which conducts workshops, co-hosts round-table discussions, co-organizes speaker series from the region and provides local field trips.
+Many of our sessions are recorded and subsequently posted on the site.
+Finally, for our students, faculty, staff and partners we sponsor the Cyber Security Working Group which conducts workshops, co-hosts round-table discussions, co-organizes speaker series from the region and provides local field trips.